 • Be a Foster – Being a foster family is a critical part of animal rescue.

-• Help at Safe Haven – Do you like to walk dogs?
+• Help at our shelter – Do you like to walk dogs?
 Would you rather play with cats?
-Or would you like to help welcome visitors at the front desk or help with our maintenance?
+Or would you like to welcome visitors at the front desk or help with our maintenance?

 • Marketing and Fundraising – As a non-profit organization we rely 100% on donations.
 That means lots of fund raising activities, grant writing, marketing, and creating ways to raise money.

 • Adoption Events – We do not do on site adoptions…ever… but we do meet and greet events every month.
 We need folks who like to talk to potential adopters, and be on hand at these events to spread the word about Charlie’s Angels.

 • Transportation – All animals who come through Charlie’s Angels get spayed or neutered.
 Some also require a trip to the vet.
 Would you be willing to get the animals to their appointments?

 We have flexible options that will fit your schedule.
 Are you ready to sign up?
 Complete the Volunteer Application and submit it.
 Our Volunteer Coordinator will be in touch to schedule you for an orientation!

 We rescue animals from area shelters and they all must be transported either to Safe Haven or to a foster home.
 All animals require trips to the vet for various treatments and vaccinations.
 We also do a lot of adoption and public events so we often need help transporting animals.